kbruggeling/tracing-workshop-chapter/README.md

 1. Examine the tracing implementation in `api-service-1/main.go`
 2. Identify the OpenTelemetry imports, initialization, and span creation patterns
-3. Apply the same tracing pattern to `api-service-2/main.go`
+3. Apply the same tracing pattern to `api-service-2/main.go` **Use `make rebuild` after making changes to ensure they are implemented in your stack*
 4. Ensure spans are properly created for incoming requests and outgoing calls to `api-service-3`

 **Expected Outcome**: